-I'm sure that you're all aware of the verses found in I Kings: 6 and II Chronicles: 3 that describe in wondrous detail the building of Solomon's Temple.
-From Masonic history you learned the number of workmen that spent nearly seven years in its erection.
-All the thousands and thousands of pieces of stone and timbers brought from near and far that were fitted with such exactness that when the structure was finished it looked as though it was not made by human hands.
+As members of the Craft, I'm sure that you're aware of the verses found in I Kings: Chapter 6 and II Chronicles: Chapter 3 that describe in wondrous detail the building of Solomon's Temple.
+From Masonic history we learned the number of workmen that spent nearly seven years in building the edifice.
+All the thousands and thousands of pieces of stone and timbers brought from near and far that were fitted with such exactness that when the massive structure was finished it looked as though it was not made by human hands.

 You know of the sanctum sanctorum, that special holy place deep within the marble walls where the Master Mason's Lodge was held.
 As Freemasons, we've all been received in that place representing the middle chamber, but for a moment let me take you on a journey, in search of something not found in our ritual.
 Please...clear your mind of the trials and tribulations of today...and, mentally, let's take a walk together.
-We've gone past the guards, down several flights of stairs....the massive stone hallways are cold and damp... but come; walk a little further with me.
+We've gone past the guards; down a narrow flight of stairs...the massive stone hallway is cold and damp... but come; walk a little further with me.

-Just down the hall from the middle chamber, way back in the farthest corner of King Solomon's Temple, and around the next corner we find a very plain door.
+Just down the hall from the middle chamber, way back in the farthest corner of King Solomon's Temple, and just around the next corner, we find a very plain door.
 Yes, the one you missed on your previous visit many years ago, or perhaps were never told of it.
 I found it for you.
-It was easy to miss because it has no markings on it, and no gilded framework.... it's just a plain wooden door with a simple brass handle on it, and behind that door was the private office of Hiram Abiff.
+It was easy to miss because it has no markings on it, and no gilded framework.... it's just a plain wooden door with a simple brass handle on it, and behind that door is a private office...rumor has it, it is the office of Hiram Abiff.

 Its walls are stacked with shelves filled to overflowing with all sorts of scrolls and tablets, samples of polished stone, pieces of cedar, and over there on the shelf is the 'master cubit'.
 Stacked on the shelves are tools of every size and shape, available to only a few who have access to this room.
-In the center of the room there are a couple of thick hand hewn planks resting on wooden workhorses.
-On that table are the designs for this grand labor of the craft.
-On one corner of that table is a most important tool, one you may not know of....it was round, and held a small amount of liquid, and within its rim was a small metal needle, a pointer, if you will.
+In the center of the room there are a couple of thick hand hewn planks resting on wooden sawhorses.
+On that table are the designs for this grand building.
+On one corner of that table I see a most important tool, one you may not know of....it was round, and held a small amount of liquid, and within its rim was a small metal needle, a pointer, if you will.
 Of course you recognize it....it's a compass.

-This tool was acquired from merchant traders from the Far East where the sun rises to rule and govern the day.
-The compass allowed the Grand Master to lay out exactly how the building was to be placed according to the cardinal directions, regardless of the time of day, or if the heavens were visible or not.
+This particular tool was acquired from merchant traders from the Far East where the sun rises to rule and govern the day.
+The compass would allow workmen to lay out exactly how the building was to be placed according to the cardinal directions, regardless of the time of day or night.
 There is an invisible force that surrounds this orb we know as earth, and it keeps the needle floating on a small pool of water always pointing in the same direction.
 No matter which way you turn, indoors or out, on the high plains of Asia or the deep jungles of Africa, the compass always points in the same direction.
 With this tool Hiram Abiff could have determined the exact direction in which the temple was to be situated....due East and West.